-Players relive Mason’s covert missions through a series of flashbacks that take place across some of American history’s most violent conflicts.
-Through the jungles of the Vietnam, to a Castro assassination attempt during the Bay of Pigs invasion Black Ops’ non-sequitor storyline shows a wider breadth of confrontations than other historically based shooters.
+Players relive Mason’s covert missions through a series of flashbacks that take place across some of American history’s most violent conflict Through the jungles of the Vietnam, to a Castro assassination attempt during the Bay of Pigs invasion Black Ops’ non-sequitor storyline shows a wider breadth of confrontations than other historically based shooter

 All of this comes to a boiling point when, despite all we’ve seen through Mason’s eyes a plot twist makes us question everything about him and about our role as protagonist.
 While not on the same scale of Bioshock’s ‘Would You Kindly?’, it’s one of those rare moments exclusive to video games that carries added impact because of the player’s role in fulfilling the story.